dbwebb-se/mvc/example/symfony/README.md

 Prerequisites
 ----------------------------

-You have installed php in the terminal.
+You have installed PHP in the terminal.

-You have installed composer.
+You have installed Composer, the PHP package manager.